ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 About the costs, usually it can start as a very inexpesive alternative, where most of time there is some kind of gratification to the few participants involved.

+And still according to Nielsen'n [article](https://www.nngroup.com/articles/usability-101-introduction-to-usability/), the most basic and essential conditions for the testing are simple: some dispositive, like a notepad, **real users** are the only essential requirements envolved.

+As with the rest, in the cases where testing are vary frequently, it would be plausible to mount a laboratory, but most of other cases a conference room or a office where the the user could have privace would suffice.

-But sometimes, it can be more expensive, and related things that could amount to the cost of the tests:
+Eventhough, sometimes it can become more expensive says the author, and many related things could amount to the cost of the tests:

 - Competitive testing of multiple designs.
 - International testing in multiple countries.